How to become a pilot is one of the most important questions nowadays, as the aviation industry is having a shortage of pilots.

 1. Dimension of the flight school

-First of all you want to see the dimensions of the school.
+First of all, you want to see the dimensions of the school.
 Some local flight schools have a few airplanes and this can be a problem when you need to book your flight with the instructor.
-It’s best if they have a good number of aircrafts so you can be sure that there will always be an airplane available according to your schedule.
+It’s best if they have a good number of aircraft so you can be sure that there will always be an airplane available according to your schedule.